Jeremy LaCombe

 Jeremy S. LaCombe is an American attorney and politician serving as a member of the Louisiana House of Representatives from the 18th district.
 He assumed office in 2019 after a special election.
+Elected as a Democrat, he switched parties and became a Republican on April 10, 2023.

 Early life and education

 LaCombe was born in Fordoche, Louisiana.
 He earned a Bachelor of Arts degree in political science from Northwestern State University in 1999 and a Juris Doctor from the Paul M. Hebert Law Center at Louisiana State University in 2004.

 Career

 In 2004 and 2005, LaCombe worked as a law clerk at Fisher, Boyd, Brown, Boudreaux & Huguenard.
 In 2005 and 2006, he served as assistant district attorney of Caddo Parish, Louisiana.
 He was also an attorney at LeBlanc & Waddell.
 Since 2008, he has worked as an attorney at the LaCrombe Law Firm.
 LaCombe was elected to the Louisiana House of Representatives in a March 2019 special election, succeeding Major Thibaut.
 LaCombe also serves as vice chair of the House Select Committee on Homeland Security.

+On April 10, 2023, LaCombe announced he had left the Democratic Party and would be registering as a Republican.